-- Introduced in 1992 revisions to ACHP regulations (36 CFR § 800.5(b)). - Permitted under FCC rules and the NPA. - Permits the SHPO to "condition" the recommendation for a no adverse effect by requesting certain steps to reduce or eliminate the adverse effect. - Use of this option does not trigger a Memorandum of Agreement (MOA) or require the applicant to file an environmental assessment (EA).
+- Introduced in 1992 revisions to ACHP regulations (36 CFR § 800.5(b)). - Permitted under FCC rules and the NPA. - Permits the SHPO to "condition" the recommendation for a no adverse effect by requesting certain steps to reduce or eliminate the adverse effect. - Use of this option does not trigger a Memorandum of Agreement (MOA).